Get to the Root

 Activity:

 - First, the group decides what problem they want to talk about.
-A problem describes what is wrong in the community.
-Examples: "polluted neighborhood park" or "kids come to school without breakfast" or "third graders can't read."
+A problem describes what is wrong in the community, rather than the desired outcome.
+Examples: "polluted neighborhood park" or "kids come to school without breakfast" or "limited Internet access."

-- The students draw a tree on their chart with bare roots and branches.
+- The participants draw a tree as big as their chart with bare roots and branches.
+They write their identified problem in the trunk of their tree.

 - By the roots they write several root causes of the problem (no trash cans in the park, people don't respect the natural area, people stay inside).